City Colleges of Chicago - Harold Washington College Data & Information Overview

 Net Price by Income Group for Harold Washington College

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Harold Washington College, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Harold Washington College, approximately 2% of students took out student loans averaging $3,458 a year.
 That adds up to $13,832 over four years for those students.